aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to DIF" h2="Export MHTML File to DIF via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that make it easy to manipulate and convert documents of various formats.

+The process of converting MHTML to DIF involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export MHTML to XLSX.
+This component provides a wide range of features that make it easy to manipulate PDF documents.
+It supports a variety of features such as text extraction, document conversion, document signing, and more.

+Once the MHTML file has been converted to XLSX, Aspose.Cells for .NET can be used to convert the XLSX to DIF.
+This component provides a comprehensive set of features that make it easy to manipulate spreadsheets.
+It supports a variety of features such as data import/export, formula calculation, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to DIF within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to DIF.
+By using Aspose.Total for .NET, developers can easily convert MHTML files to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly exporting MHTML to XLSX using Aspose.PDF for .NET, and then converting XLSX to DIF using Aspose.Cells for .NET.
+Both components provide a wide range of features that make it easy to manipulate and convert documents of various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}